aferreira44/blockchain-developer-bootcamp-final-project/README.md

 - Mint
 - Transfer

-The contract has been deployed to the Binance testnet.
+The contract has been deployed to the [Binance testnet](https://testnet.binance.org): 0x035D0CE14bD3E988f75B82853669AB8652C9110a.

+The owner account of deployed contract is: 0x6b65b09797B3Ab33Ec6E2Af0407E0a0836027f9f.

+To have access to the owner of the contract, you can use the following mnemonic:

+`learn fluid latin offer laugh bless giant rocket retire horror business road`

+## How to test

+Just run `truffle test` in the terminal.

 ## Next Steps